 The Hi-Star Center for Children is a private special education day school, serving students with severe language/communication, learning and behavioral needs.
 Hi-Star is an academically based program which incorporates language acquisition skills into the daily curriculum, along with a structured behavior management program.
-Hi-Star works with students in Kindergarten through 12th grades.
+Hi-Star works with students in Kindergarten through Middle School.

 Hi-Star was established in August 1990, and began with two classrooms, 15 students and 7 employees.
 In June of 2004, Hi-Star moved into its current building located on the southeast corner of 43rd Ave & Bethany Home Rd.
-Hi-Star currently works with over 20 local school districts, provides elementary and secondary classroom special education instruction, and employees 25 staff members.
-Many of the staff members have worked together for over 30 years, including the owners/directors Kristin Texada, MA, SLP, CCC and Susan Sorgen-Jones, MS.
+Hi-Star currently works with over 20 local school districts, provides elementary special education instruction, and employees 25 staff members.
+Many of the staff members have worked together for over 35 years, including the owners/directors Kristin Texada, MA, SLP, CCC and Susan Sorgen-Jones, MS.

-Hi-Star has an Elementary Program for children between the ages of 5 an 12, and a Secondary Program for children between the ages of 13 an 18, for more information, please follow the links above.
+Hi-Star has an overall program for children between the ages of 5 ad 14.
+For more information, please follow the links above.
 Hi-Star incorporates many evidence-based practices into the students' daily educational program.
 These may include, but not be limited to: Prompting, Reinforcement (verbal/tangible), Time Delay/Fading, Task Analysis and Chaining, Shaping, Functional Behavioral Assessment, Parent Training, Differential Reinforcement, Pivotal Response Training, Response Interruption & Redirection, Positive Behavioral Intervention and Support, Extinction and Social Skills groups.
 We also feel the daily classroom schedule is an integral component of the educational program; along with the personal relationships that develop between the teacher and student, and student to student relationships.